snok/django-auth-adfs/docs/token_lifecycle.rst

 Disabling OBO Token Functionality
 ---------------------------------

-By default, the Token Lifecycle system automatically requests and stores OBO tokens for Microsoft Graph API access.
-If you don't need this functionality (for example, if your application doesn't interact with Microsoft Graph API), you can disable it completely:
+By default, the Token Lifecycle system automatically requests and stores OBO (On-Behalf-Of) tokens.

+If you don't need this functionality, you can disable it completely:

 .. code-block:: python